-An adjoining building has recently been updated and refurbished and is now the QC Townhouse, offering five splendid rooms.
+Splendid rooms are offered at QC Townhouse, an adjoining building that's been stylishly updated and refurbished.
 A large, comfortably furnished residents’ lounge is accessible from the bar through a delightful courtyard and, with sofas, coffee table books, a piano and a wood-burning stove, it’s a pleasant retreat even in chilly weather.

-Spacious bedrooms are themed by colour, with various matching accessories, including the headboard and woollen throws.
+The spacious bedrooms are themed by colour, with quirky matching accessories, including the headboard and woollen throws.
 Pale, wood-panelled walls give a contemporary look as does the cowhide mat, thrown artlessly on the wooden floor.

-Generous beds and good showers were a priority, and local Valentia slate on the washbasin surrounds adds a touch of opulence.
+Generous beds and good showers are the essential comforts, and local Valentia slate on the washbasin surrounds adds a touch of opulence.
 In two rooms - the Red and the Orange – a free-standing, cast-iron, roll-top bath takes pride of place and, while the in-room location may suit some guests better than others, they make a stylish talking point.